 We quickly found out that the buses had stopped running for the night.
 I dug in my pockets and pulled out the scrap paper on which I had written the hostel address and the directions from the train station.
 We half speed-walked, half sprinted, trying our best to race the clock.

 We wake just at dawn.
-I sit up, a little stiff from the cold, and instantly make eyes with a woman walking her dog.
+I sit up, a little stiff from the cold.
+Instantly I make eyes with a woman walking her dog.
 She starts yelling at me in German, and, although I took the language in high school, I’m nowhere near fluent.
 She’s obviously agitated.
-Her tone becomes harsh and she furrows her eyebrows, clearly extremely disproving of my being in the playhouse.
+Her tone becomes harsh and she furrows her eyebrows.
+She is clearly extremely disproving of my being in the playhouse.
 She continues on her way, though, and we pack up like mad women and make a dash for the hostel.

 We crossed over the river and headed into the quaint Old Towne to see The Dying Lion of Lucerne.
 A 32 foot high by 20 foot wide relief carved into a cliff face overlooking a pond on the east side of the city.
 The Lion itself is shown impaled by a spear, with both a French and Swiss shield, and the inscription that reads, “HELVETIORUM FIDEI AC VIRTUTI” which means, “To the loyalty and bravery of the Swiss.”
 It is a tribute to the 760 Swiss soldiers who died protecting King Louis XVI during the French Revolution.
 This has become one of the highlight attractions in Lucerne and is free of charge to visit.

-A perk of sightseeing in this city is that it is easily explored on foot.
+A perk of sightseeing in this city in central Switzerland is that it is easily explored on foot.
 Check out St. Peter’s Chapel, the Picasso Museum, and grab a bite to eat at The Old Swiss House – a very highly rated and authentic eatery.
 Although on the pricey end of things, enjoying one meal here is worth the experience.

 Upon entering you see the inner workings of the massive clock.
-It also chimes one minute before all of the other clocks in town and is incredibly loud, so be weary of standing right next to it at the top of the hour.
-Yes, I speak from experience!
+It also chimes one minute before all other clocks in town and is incredibly loud, so be weary of standing right next to it at the top of the hour.
 Because the wall sits up on a hill, you can enjoy a beautiful panorama of the city below as you walk the length of it.
 Some of the steps are very steep, otherwise it’s quite a nice way to spend an hour or so.
 I’ve included a photo of the clock tower, steps inside, and the view from the top!
-If you go during the summer months, I’d suggest bringing some water.